Development Assistant, Major Gifts

 - Ability to handle information ethically, accurately and confidentially.

-- Computer literacy and competency with word-processing and spreadsheet applications, fundraising and prospect management databases, and internet skills.
+- Computer literacy and competency with word-processing and spreadsheet applications, fundraising and prospect management databases, and Internet skills.

 - Expressed interest in the mandate of the Museum.

-Please note that the hiring salary range for this position is $42,000 – $48,000, based on experience.
+The salary range for this position is $45,000.00 – $52,000.00 commensurate with experience.

 To Apply

+The Museum thanks all those who apply, however only shortlisted candidates will be contacted.
 Please note that the Museum is an equal opportunity employer and is committed to fair and accessible employment practices.
 Upon request, suitable accommodations are available under the Accessibility for Ontarians with Disabilities Act for applicants invited to an interview.